GoHypernet/hypernet-protocol/packages/contracts/README.md

 ![alt text](/documentation/images/Hypernet-Contract-Flow.png)

-The Hypernet Governance application is used for proposing and vetting new NonFungibleRegisties (NFR) which are deployed through a RegistryFactory contract.
+The Hypernet Governance application is used for proposing and vetting new NonFungibleRegistries (NFR) which are deployed through a RegistryFactory contract.
 NonFungleRegistries are based on the [EIP721](https://eips.ethereum.org/EIPS/eip-721) non-fungible token standard.
 A NFR is enumerable and every entry is an ownable token that has a label (seperate from the token URI) that is unique within that specific NFR, that is, two entries can have the same `tokenURI`, but they cannot have